httpJunkie/react-from-scratch/readme.md

 We will import these files into our `App.scss` file and nest them inside of an SCSS selector and this will scope certain styles to the CSS namespace of `app-container.light`.

 We need to create another nested SCSS set of styles for the dark theme.
-It will have a comment above it, just as the light mode version, let's paste this one right under the light theme code in the `App.scss` file:
+It will have a comment above it, just as the light mode version.

+In `App.scss`: add the following code:

 ```scss
 /* Dark Theme */